 - Validate that the remote client receives an IP from the VPN pool and that traffic is routed through the VPN check public IP from the remote device.

-Security notes for the server Egypt vpn extension
+Security notes for the server Edge secure network vpn free 2026

 - Use a strong PSK and enforce long, complex passwords for all local users.